 Our senior credit facility is secured by all of our assets and is unconditionally guaranteed by D&B Holdings.
-Borrowings on our senior credit facility bear interest, at our option, based upon either a base rate (or, in the case of the Canadian revolving credit facility, a Canadian prime rate) or a Eurodollar rate (or, in the case of the Canadian revolving credit facility, a Canadian revolving credit facility, a Canadian revolving credit facility, 30-, 60-, 90- or 180-day) interest periods chosen by us, in each case, plus an applicable margin percentage.
+Borrowings on our senior credit facility bear interest, at our option, based upon either a base rate (or, in the case of the Canadian revolving credit facility, a Canadian prime rate) or a Eurodollar rate (or, in the case of the Canadian revolving credit facility, a Canadian cost of funds rate) for one-, two-, three- or six-month (or, in the case of the Canadian revolving credit facility, 30-, 60-, 90- or 180-day) interest periods chosen by us, in each case, plus an applicable margin percentage.
 Swingline loans bear interest at the base rate plus the applicable margin.
 Effective June 30, 2006, we entered into two interest rate swap contracts that expire in 2011, to change a substantial portion of the variable rate debt to fixed rate debt.
 Pursuant to the swap contracts, the interest rate on notional amounts of \$58,500 is fixed at 5.31 percent plus applicable margin.
 The weighted average rate of interest on borrowings under our senior credit facility was 6.92 percent at August 2, 2009.